 \subsection{Card Sorting Method}

-In order to functionally classify and structure the literature on UAVs and large language models, this paper adopts the card sorting method, which is a cognitive organization method widely used in information architecture design and classification system construction ~\cite{wood2008card,spencer2009cardsorting}.
-In the card sorting process, researchers first create a card for each analysis object (such as a document), which contains key information related to the classification task, such as functional description, model type, or task instance.
-Then, researchers classify the cards with semantic associations in a bottom-up manner, thereby gradually building a logically consistent classification system.
-According to the degree of presetting of categories, the card sorting method can be divided into three types: open card sorting, closed card sorting, and hybrid card sorting.
-In closed card sorting, all categories are preset before sorting, and users only need to classify items into fixed categories.
-In open card sorting, categories are not preset, but are dynamically generated by participants according to data characteristics during the sorting process.
-Hybrid card sorting combines the characteristics of both, allowing expansion based on existing categories to achieve both systematicity and flexibility.
+Card sorting is a cognitive organization method used to construct classification systems~\cite{wood2008card,spencer2009cardsorting}.
+In this process, researchers create cards for analysis objects (e.g., a document) that contain key information, such as functional descriptions or task instances.
+These cards are then classified bottom-up based on semantic associations to build a consistent classification system.
+Depending on whether categories are preset, the method is divided into three types: in \textit{closed card sorting}, all categories are preset and researchers only classify items into fixed categories; in \textit{open card sorting}, categories are not preset but are dynamically generated based on data characteristics during the sorting process; \textit{hybrid card sorting} combines the characteristics of both, allowing expansion based on existing categories to achieve both systematicity and flexibility.